safwathannadeif/muks/README.md

 GrpLeafs,

-Leafs ForeignKey=GrpLeafs and related_name=groupleafs,
+Leafs with ForeignKey=GrpLeafs and related_name=groupleafs,

-Branch ForeignKey=GrpLeafs,
+Branch with ForeignKey=GrpLeafs,

-Tree ForeignKey=Branch
+Tree with ForeignKey=Branch

 Please refer to the model classes to see the details.